 3 To write for enjoyment.

-Belinda Tennyson identified a common problem in the goal she posted on Grammarly’s Facebook page.
-“I want to write poems,” she writes.
+Belinda Tennyson posted her goal on Grammarly’s Facebook page: “I want to write poems.”

 This year, why not write what makes you happy?